Henry Jackson Society: History

 Having been founded at the University of Cambridge, the organisation was later moved to London.

 In 2017, Hannah Stuart, one of the Society's Research Fellows, released Islamist Terrorism: Analysis of Offences and Attacks in the UK (1998–2015), which profiled every individual convicted under terrorism legislation in the UK between those dates with an Islamist connection.

 In June 2020, UK Prime Minister Boris Johnson announced that the UK's Department for International Development would be merged into the Foreign and Commonwealth Office.
 The plan had first been proposed in a report published by the Henry Jackson Society in 2019, for which Johnson had authored the foreword.

-On 19 November 20205, Alan Mendoza, the Society's executive director and councillor for Westminster City Council, left the Conservative Party and joined Reform UK, becoming the latter's chief advisor on global affairs.
+On 19 November 2025, Alan Mendoza, the society's executive director and councillor for Westminster City Council, left the Conservative Party and joined Reform UK, becoming the latter's chief advisor on global affairs.

 Initial ideology

 The Henry Jackson Society was founded on the belief that Britain needed to take a more active and assertive role on the world stage.
 It was critical of the Clinton administration for, in HJS' view, not using its military and economic power to change the behavior of others.
 As the HJS believed that "only modern liberal democratic states are truly legitimate", the HJS was critical of the UN and other multinational organizations that allowed membership to non-"modern liberal democratic" countries.
 The HJS believed that if EU was to operate militarily, it should be within NATO, as that would allow the US a veto, something a purely EU force would not.

 Among the HJS' early members and supporters were Brendan Simms and Conservative MPs Michael Gove and Ed Vaizey.
 Simms had written a prominent critique of the British policy in Bosnia.
 Michael Gove had written pro-Israel documents, arguing Israel was legitimate to seize Arab territory.
 Gove also did not believe that the UK needed UN approval to invade Iraq, given the UK is a democracy while the UNSC gives the veto to non-democratic countries.

+In 2006, American political journalist, Michael Allen, described the society as "a non-partisan group that convenes transatlantic center-left, center-right and independent figures committed to Jackson's legacy of 'democratic geopolitics.'"